mgaldi/kongroo-c2/README.md

+# Notes

+This repo doesn't follow the main development, and it's here only because I'm looking for jobs it's listed in the CV.
+This repo has only some basic functionalities but if you want to contribute on the private repo or wish to participate in any way, get in contact with me.

 # KONGROO C2

 This project is a personal exercise to get a more in-depth understanding of a C2 and the various ways implants work and interact with it.